 Advair side effects and how to avoid them

 Advair is an FDA-approved brand-name medication manufactured by GSK (GlaxoSmithKline).
-It contains an anti-inflammatory medicine (fluticasone propionate) and a long-acting bronchodilator (salmeterol) and is used to prevent asthma attacks, and flare-ups or worsening of chronic obstructive pulmonary disease (COPD) associated with chronic bronchitis or emphysema.
+It contains an anti-inflammatory medicine (fluticasone propionate) and a long-acting bronchodilator (salmeterol).
+It is used to prevent asthma attacks and flare-ups or worsening of chronic obstructive pulmonary disease (COPD) associated with chronic bronchitis or emphysema.
 While Advair is generally well tolerated, there are some potential side effects that people should be aware of.
 The most common side effects of Advair include sore throats and oral thrush.
-Less common, but more serious side effects, can include serious allergic reactions.
+Less common but more serious side effects can include serious allergic reactions.

 Learn more about the side effects of Advair and what you can do to avoid them.